oraikus/rem-take-home-se/README.md

 ## Miscellaneous

 I normally do an interactive rebase and squash or fixup my commits, but given the time crunch I was under I didn't do so in this project.

+## To Whoever Reads This At Remesh

+I _really_ enjoyed working on this take home, and thanks for the opportunity.
+I know this is a far cry from a feature complete take home submission, but by the time I decided to rewrite my Django submission with Node I had been up for 18 hours.
+I'm looking forward to all the constructive feedback I'm going to receive and I'm sorry in advance for the TODO's I never got to.